Ice1187/compiler/README.md

-Trying to write a compiler using Rust.
+Trying to write a C compiler using Rust.

 Follow this [tutorial](https://norasandler.com/2017/11/29/Write-a-Compiler.html).